Ray-red-byte/Data_Analysis_DecisionTree/README.md

 ▲ Fig.4 Class distribution in each features

 ### Data exploration (univariate) <br />
-•The residual_sugar and chlorides have the most outlier → affect the mean of the data, the variance of data ,then cause error.
+•The residual_sugar and chlorides have the most outlier <br />
+  → affect the mean of the data, the variance of data ,then cause error. <br />

 ![image](https://github.com/Ray-red-byte/Data_Analysis_DecisionTree/assets/72739609/7d523d5e-0933-47a8-baad-33eda9653a4a)
 ▲ Fig.5 Outliers in each features (boxplot)